Skip to main content

 3. Update your webhook endpoint to use the live webhook secret

-4. Publish your app to production
+4. Click Launch to deploy your app to production

 Double-check that your live secret key is stored as a server-side environment variable, not exposed in client-side code.
 Run the security checklist before accepting real payments.